Short-Term Projects

 - Not request more than $20,000 total from the Central Wasatch Commission.
 Projects with dedicated funds from the applying entity or community partners will be given increased weighting during the review process.

-- Governments are not eligible for this grant, but governments may partner with an eligible party and funds will disbursed to the eligible party.
+- Be proposed by a 501(c)(3) non-profit organization, a community group, or a Utah resident unaffiliated with these groups.
+Governments are not eligible for this grant, but governments may partner with an eligible party and funds will disbursed to the eligible party.
+For-profit entities are not eligible.

 Eligibility Resources: